NiX0n/mumblsrt/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Garbage Collection
 The default configuration uses a local `tmp` working directory (see <a href="#wd">wd configuration</a>).
 The current version of this package doesn't do its own garbage collection, so you are responsible for the construction and deletion of the `tmp` directory, before and after use respectively.
+There is no consequence for not deleting, except wasted space.

    ```sh
    # before ./run.sh